-Meet Unlocked, a social enterprise jewelry brand based out of Nashville, TN that employs women who are transitioning out of homelessness.
+Meet Unlocked, a social impact jewelry brand based out of Nashville, TN that employs women who are transitioning out of homelessness.
 They have created an opportunity to uplift their employees by providing transitional housing, career counseling, financial training, and more.

 Currently, they are working on a rebrand which includes, melting down recycled metals to create beautiful designs for their jewelry.
 These designs will be personally crafted by Unlocked’s employees, who are called “Makers”.
-Pre-orders can be made through their website.

 Below is an inspiring interview with Alexis Cook, Co-founder of Unlocked.